Ngāruawāhia: 20th century

 A 100 hp gas power station was built in Herschell St in 1913 by the Town Board for lighting.
 It used Glen Massey coal, which was converted to gas in a Cambridge Patent Gas Producer (many were used about this time in Australasia) and used to drive a 2-cylinder gas engine.
 It closed in 1924.
 Much of the machinery was removed in 1950 and from 1954 the building was used as a scout hall.

-Officers from the United States visited Ngāruawāhia during World War II and would share food at hāngi.
+Officers from the United States visited Ngāruawāhia during World War II and would share food at hāngī.
 Queen Elizabeth II has visited Ngāruawāhia on two occasions (1953 & 1974).
 On the latter occasion, then Māori Queen Dame Te Ātairangikaahu and her husband Whatumoana Paki welcomed Queen Elizabeth II to the local marae.
 The Great Ngaruawahia Music Festival was held in 1973, and featured many music acts, including some that went on to become internationally famous such as Black Sabbath and Split Enz.
 It was the first large outdoor music festival in New Zealand.

 In 1980, Mayor Latta released a book about the history of the town titled 'Meeting of the Waters'.

 In March 1998, a freight train derailed on the local North Island Main Trunk line's rail bridge across the Waikato River.
 The incident caused structural damage to the bridge.